miia6/TF_frontend/README.md

 # TO DO
 - Tags functionality (Binh)
 - Create some visual notification to invitations and applications and frontpage, if user has some PENDING ones.
 (Maybe cookies for these?)
 (Miia)
 - (Teammate invite to project creation ?)
+(I don't think this is not needed - Binh)
 - Improve visuality of the app (some images etc... ?).
+- Edit and delete projects (?)
+- Let's also start documenting our features in this README.md as we proceed, would probably save time later on.